GET INVOLVED. VOLUNTEER TODAY.

 Community fairs and public awareness campaigns are also an excellent way to become involved with sexual violence prevention.
 Outreach is the core activity that allows the community to know about the services we have available for them.

 Administrative Volunteering (Ages 18 and up)

 We welcome interns and individuals who want to polish their professional skills by volunteering in administration, development, prevention, marketing, or counseling.
 Because the work we do is highly specialized, we require that all direct service volunteers complete our Sexual Assault Crisis Advocate training and ongoing trainings.

 In many cases, it’s our hotline volunteers who are a victim’s first point of contact with our agency.
 And it may be the first time a victim has ever spoken of their assault.
 For this reason, it’s critical we have dedicated and committed people working with us.

-See our Hotline FAQ section to learn if this is the right fit for you.
+See our Hotline FAQ section below to learn if this is the right fit for you.

 *All direct service volunteers (counseling and hotline) must successfully complete our Certification Training Program.

 What kind of training/degree/experience do I need to be a hotline volunteer?

 We provide all of the training you will need to help victims of sexual violence and once you complete the 40 hour training course, you will be a state-certified Sexual Assault Crisis Advocate.
 No additional degree/training/experience is required.

 Do I have to be a certain age to volunteer?

 To become a state-certified Sexual Assault Crisis Advocate Volunteer and work on the hotline you must be at least 18 years old.